 Environmental education is the study, observation, and teaching of human and ecological systems, and how they interact.
 The goal of environmental education programs is for people to develop skills to investigate their environment and to make intelligent, informed decisions about how they can help take care of it.

 This work can be done in a variety of settings: a classroom, a rooftop or community garden, a riverbank, or a park, even.
 Your students run the gamut, too.
 From children to adults, park and museum-goers to neighbors, environmental educators teach people how to have healthy interactions with the natural world.

 Is an environmental education master’s the right degree for you?
 That depends on your career goals.
 Knowing what you can do with a Master's in Environmental Education can help you decide if this area of study is right for you.

-Nonprofits range from education centers to organizations coordinating environmental advocacy activities to institutions compiling environmental research—and everything in between!
+Nonprofits range from education centers to environmental education organizations coordinating eco-advocacy activities to institutions compiling environmental research—and everything in between!

 Environmental education coordinator

 Education coordinators often act as an ambassador in the local community.
 You’ll connect adults, children, and families to nature through unique hands-on experiences.
 As a coordinator, you’ll develop a curriculum, often for weekly or monthly after-school programs with local community partners.
 Depending on the nonprofit, you may also be in charge of creating, planning, scheduling, preparing, and delivering education and enrichment activities for summer camps, community groups, or other public programs.

 Environmental education coordinators can work at museums, science centers, farms, and larger organizations like Riverkeeper, Brooklyn Botanic Garden, and National Geographic.